mrbid/FractalAttackOnlineLite/README.md

 This is a low bandwidth implementation that attempts to setup the same initial game state at the same epoch across all clients using a pseudo random generator for a deterministic simulation.

+This means players only need to transmit their position.
+Players don't have a direction, but if they did I would infer it from their last position and their new position.

 #### Single Player version
 - https://snapcraft.io/fractalattack
 - https://github.com/mrbid/FractalAttack